 Earth Day is April 22!
-Take part in these activities and celebrate it all month long!
+Take part in these activities in San Diego and celebrate all month long!

 Celebrate Earth Day in San Diego and honor Mother Nature with these “green” activities that encourage families to show appreciation for the planet.